tinystacks/opsconsole/README.md

 ### Using widgets
 1. Define the widget in the `widgets` section of YAML
 2. Reference the widget in a dashboard
+3. Add the widget's source to the `dependencies` section of the YAML

 ### Using providers
 Providers provide data to widgets from an external provider.